 When you open any page inside Google Chrome, it connects to the Internet, fetches the latest version of the page from the server and displays it on your screen.
 If your computer is offline, Chrome will display an error message with a dinosaur* image saying it is unable to connect to the Internet.

-Web browsers like Internet Explorer and Firefox offer an offline mode that auto-saves a copy of web pages as you browse the Internet and displays this local copy when you are not connected to the Internet.
-Thus, if you are taking a flight, you can open all the web pages that you’d like to read later, close the browser and the pages will still be available for reading while your computer is offline.
+Internet Explorer and Firefox offer an offline mode that auto-saves a copy of web pages as you browse the Internet and displays this local copy when you are not connected to the Internet.
+Thus, if you are offline in a flight, you can still open and read websites that you accessed while your computer was online.

 Offline Browsing inside Google Chrome

 The recent versions of Google Chrome also support offline browsing though the option to easily access the cached version of any web page is hidden deep inside the settings.

 While inside Chrome, type chrome://flags/ to access the experimental features page and search for the “Enable Offline Load Stale Button” option.
 Click “Enable” against the option and restart your browser.